cbc02009/containers-mirror/README.md

 - If not already created, create an issue upstream asking for them to support an additional registry.
 - Open a PR adding a new application to the `apps` folder, update the `README.md` with the issue link, and then update `.github/renovate.json5` to auto merge it.
 - Remind us to make the image public after the PR is merged ;)

+this is just to run the action again.